GianfrancoPiazzolla/EV-Master/README.md

 ### 4. 📂 Vehicle Profiles & Persistence
 * **🚗 Custom Presets:** Save and manage multiple vehicle profiles (e.g., Battery Capacity) to quickly switch between different EVs.
 * **💾 Local Storage:** All inputs, settings, and presets are automatically saved locally in your browser.
+* **🌙 Responsive & Dark Mode**: Optimized for mobile use with a toggleable Dark/Light UI.

 ### 5. 🛠️ Integrated Tools
 * **🔋 Battery Visualizer:** A real-time UI component showing current charge, starting point, and safety buffers.